pkesavulu/kesava_documentation/git_commands.md

 Date:   Mon Nov 12 12:20:20 2018 +0530

-> git checkout a4aaf8219edf7602273acb787e2438eeb6c6c97f --> The repositry go to the last commit id index like it's go to the last commit
+> git checkout a4aaf8219edf7602273acb787e2438eeb6c6c97f --> The repositry change into the last commit id like it's go to the perticular  commit id changes what we mentioned.

 ```